Speech/voice recognition: Audio signal electrical properties

 In this article let's look at properties of an audio speech signal in such a way that computer can understand and convert into text equivalent of that speech.

-Let's try to find out what is the dictionary meaning of the word ‘audio’.
+Let's try to find out what the dictionary meaning of word ‘audio’.
 Audio is anything related to sound what we people can hear.
 So the speech, voice, sound is all audio.
 Generally accepted audio frequency band is in the range of 20 Hertz - 20,000 Hertz.
 This is the frequency band human ear can sense.
-An audio sound where we can't really make out anything and annoying is noise, better call it as audio-noise, since we also have noise in other frequency bands.
+A audio sound where we can't really make out anything and annoying is noise, otherwise audio-noise.
+Why we are calling it as audio noise!
+Since we also have noise in other frequency bands.

 Microphone converts acoustic sound wave into electrical signal and speaker converts electrical signal into acoustic sound wave.
 The converted electrical signal can be transmitted, stored using various methods.
 To bring in the computer/digital systems into this, you need to convert analog signal into digital signal.
 You have a whole lot of processing algorithms to process the digitized audio data.